The cell-centered Finite-Volume self-consistent approach for heterostructures: 1D electron gas at the Si-SiO2 interface: Introduction

-The underlying mathematics of the self-consistent Schr\"odinger-Poisson (SP) field approach in semiconductor heterostructures is almost identical to the atomistic Hartree self-consistent (HSC) field theory, except for two major differences.
+The underlying mathematics of the self-consistent Schr{\"o}dinger-Poisson (SP) field approach in semiconductor heterostructures is almost identical to the atomistic Hartree self-consistent (HSC) field theory, except for two major differences.
 Firstly, we have subbands in semiconductor heterostructures instead of orbitals in atomic HSC theory.
 Secondly, the number of electrons is not fixed in semiconductor heterostructures; Instead, the electrochemical potential (equivalent to Fermi-level) determines the occupation of subbands~\cite{stern1970iteration}.
 Due to the complexity of the calculations, the self-consistent SP approaches are largely carried out only in one dimension.
 Most studies focused on the two-dimensional electron gas (2DEG), where the effective dimension is the orientation perpendicular to the semiconductor heterojunctions~\cite{stern1972self,sarma1982electronic,lo1999modeling}.
-Finite-Difference Method (FDM) with uniform mesh (i.e., real-space basis set) has been taken as the primary numerical discretization method to solve the self-consistent coupled Schr\"odinger-Poisson equations.
-FDM base self-consistent SP approaches (with uniform mesh) may suffer from convergence problems, especially for 2D problems due to the increasing number of basis set~\cite{duarte2010convergence}.
+Finite-Difference Method (FDM) with uniform mesh (i.e., real-space basis set) has been taken as the primary numerical discretization method to solve the self-consistent coupled Schr{\"o}dinger-Poisson equations.
+FDM base self-consistent SP approaches (with uniform mesh) may suffer from convergence problems, especially for 2D problems due to the increasing number of basis sets~\cite {duarte2010convergence}.
 A nonuniform mesh can reduce the cost of 2D problems by reducing the number of the basis set~\cite{tan1990self,ando2002numerically}.
 In the late 80s and early 90s, Finite-Element Method (FEM) was introduced to semiconductor modeling~\cite{nakamura1989finite,wu1993self}.
 Neither standard FEM nor FDM guarantee global and local conservations~\cite{mazumder2015numerical}.
-An alternative discretization approach is the Finite-Volume method~\cite{mazumder2015numerical}.
-Finite-Volume is rarely employed for the modeling of semiconductor heterostructures~\cite{armagnat2019self}.